mjordan/islandora_workbench_docs/docs/index.md

 * Allows creation of Islandora nodes and media, updating of nodes, and deletion of nodes and media from CSV files
 * Allows creation of paged/compound content
-* Can run from anywhere - it communicates with Drupal via HTTP
+* Can run from anywhere - it does not need to be run from the Drupal server's command line
+* Provides both sensible default configuration values and rich configuation options for power users
 * Provides robust data validation functionality
 * Supports a variety of Drupal entity field types (text, integer, term reference, typed relation, geolocation)
-* Can provide a CSV file template based on Drupal content type
+* Can generate a CSV file template based on Drupal content type
 * Can use a Google Sheet instead of a local CSV file as input
 * Allows assignment of Drupal vocabulary terms using term IDs, term names, or term URIs
 * Allows creation of new taxonomy terms from CSV field data
 * Allows the assignment of URL aliases
 * Allows adding alt text to images
-* Cross platform (written in Python)
+* Cross platform (Windows, Mac, and Linux)
+* Well documented
 * Well tested
-* Well documented
-* Provides both sensible default configuration values and rich configuation options for power users
 * A companion project under development, [Islandora Workbench Desktop](https://github.com/mjordan/islandora_workbench_desktop), will add a graphical user interface that enables users not familiar or comfortable with the command line to use Workbench.

 ## Usage